rexcoleman/Data-Science-Model-Selection-in-Cybersecurity/README.md

 A model with a high AUC means it is good at distinguishing between positive and negative classes across different threshold values.
 This is crucial for models that need to operate effectively at various sensitivity levels.

 ## 3. Understanding Cost Functions

+### Introduction to Cost Functions
+Cost functions, also known as loss functions, are used to optimize machine learning models during training.
+They measure how well the model's predictions match the actual outcomes.
+In cybersecurity, cost functions help us fine-tune our models to minimize errors, ensuring better detection and prevention of threats.

 ### Mean Squared Error (MSE)
 **Cybersecurity Use Case**: Predicting the number of future cyber attacks based on historical data.
 The goal is to have your predictions (ŷ<sub>i</sub>) as close as possible to the actual number of attacks (y<sub>i</sub>).